Anxiety and depression

 Up until this recent research, no studies had examined the effects of floatation on post traumatic stress disorder (PTSD), panic disorder, agoraphobia, social anxiety disorder, or major depressive disorder.
-Despite much anecdotal evidence, other than a few individual case studies, there had been no other research investigating the impact of floatation on patients with clinically diagnosed anxiety, depression, or any other mental health disorder.
+There has been much anecdotal evidence of floating helping people suffering with these conditions.
+But other than a few individual case studies, there had been no other research investigating the impact of floatation on patients with clinically diagnosed anxiety or depression, or any other mental health disorder.

 As a result, this is the first study of its kind, and hopefully the first of many more to come.
-This research was published in a peer-reviewed journal called Public Library of Science, or PLOS One, which is a journal with a mission to make science freely available to the general public.
+The research was published in a peer-reviewed journal called Public Library of Science, or PLOS One.
+This is a journal with a mission to make science freely available to the general public.

-The team started with the hypothesis that floating would help people regardless of the source of their anxiety, because it goes to the source of the mechanism in the brain.
+The team started with the hypothesis that floating would help people regardless of the source of their anxiety.
+They suspected that floating goes to the source of the mechanism in the brain.

-The goal was to see if they could demonstrate a clear clinical effect and that floatation can be safe for people with anxiety and depression, as a precursor to future research.
+The goal was to see if they could demonstrate a clear clinical effect.
+To see whether floatation can be safe for people with anxiety and depression, as a precursor to future research.

 This was a preliminary clinical trial, not blind.
 It is hard to find a blind control for floating as there is nothing else quite like it, and no chance that you don’t realise you’re doing it, unlike a placebo pill.

 The study took part in an open float pool in a controlled environment with medical staff on hand.
 While this is somewhat different to most commercial float centres, it is hoped that future studies will show that similar results can be obtained in the setting of a commercial float centre.

 Participants took part in just one 60 minute float each.